 - Rule 2.8.1 Masters rowers shall compete during the regatta season in the age category applicable on 1 January in that season.

 - Rule 2.8.2 Mixed crew events may be held for masters' crews in which half of the crew (excluding the coxswain) shall be women and half shall be men.
 The coxswain may be of either gender.

 - Rule 2.8.3 Masters rowing shall be held in the following crew age categories:

-- A Minimum age 27 years and older
+- A. Minimum age 27 years and older

-- B Average age 36 years and older
+- B. Average age 36 years and older

-- C Average age 43 years and older
+- C. Average age 43 years and older

-- D Average age 50 years and older
+- D. Average age 50 years and older

-- E Average age 55 years and older
+- E. Average age 55 years and older

-- F Average age 60 years and older
+- F. Average age 60 years and older

-- G Average age 65 years and older
+- G. Average age 65 years and older

-- H Average age 70 years and older
+- H. Average age 70 years and older I Average age 75 years and older

-- Average age 75 years and olderAverage age 80 years and older
+- J. Average age 80 years and older

-- K Average age 85 years and older
+- K. Average age 85 years and older

-- Rule 2.8.4 The handicap system applicable to masters rowing is presented in Appendix C The Masters Handicap System. - Rule 2.8.5 Age categories do not apply to coxswains of masters crews. - Rule 2.8.6 Each competitor shall be responsible for his or her own health and fitness. - Rule 2.8.7 Every masters rower shall be in a position to prove his age by presentation of an official document (passport, identity card or driver's license).

-Rule 2.9 Eligibility of Para-Rowers

-Rule 2.9.1 A rower may compete in a para-rowing event if his or her disability meets the criteria set out in the FISA Para-Rowing Classification Regulations (FISA Rules of Racing Appendix 17).
+RowSA Rules of Racing November 2020 Rule 2.8.4 The handicap system applicable to masters rowing is presented in Appendix C The Masters Handicap System.
+Rule 2.8.5 Age categories do not apply to coxswains of masters crews.
+Rule 2.8.6 Each competitor shall be responsible for his or her own health and fitness.
+Rule 2.8.7 Every masters rower shall be in a position to prove his age by presentation of an official document (passport, identity card or driver's license).
+Rule 2.9 Eligibility of Para-Rowers Rule 2.9.1 A rower may compete in a para-rowing event if his or her disability meets the criteria set out in the FISA Para-Rowing Classification Regulations (FISA Rules of Racing Appendix 17).
 The categories, boat classes and rules specific to para-rowing are presented in Appendix 4 - Para-Rowing.
+Rule 2.10 Coxswains Rule 2.10.1 Coxswains are deemed to be members of the crew and therefore shall be bona fide members of the club.
+Rule 2.10.2 The dress code for coxswains requires coxswains to wear the recognised racing colours of the club.

-Rule 2.10 Coxswains
+Rule 2.10.3 Gender, Weight and Age Specifications for Coxswains